Our goal is that our students live life in all its fullness and flourish as God intended. We want to give every girl a better future.

 The morality of our values- Trust, Hope, Endurance, Forgiveness, Friendship and Thankfulness are at the heart of the Davison family ethos.

 Academically, students thrive in a calm and purposeful environment.
-Students’ life chances improve as their Numeracy and Literacy improve and their progress in this area is a key focus.
-Well-resourced and highly qualified staff deliver programs of study based on high expectations and the belief that students’ can go beyond their best in all areas of the curriculum.
+Students’ life chances improve as their numeracy and literacy improve and their progress in this area is a key focus.
+Well-resourced and highly qualified staff deliver programs of study based on high expectations and the belief that students can go beyond their best in all areas of the curriculum.

 Our assessment system is based on the growth mindset theory and involves the use of key performance indicators and personal learning check lists.
 Our students become independent learners as their assessment develops in partnership with their teachers.

 We believe that the timetabled lessons are only a part of the curriculum at Davison and we encourage all members of the Davison family to fully immerse themselves in the life of the school.
-As well a our “Colour Family System” there are numerous opportunities for personal development outside the classroom.
+As well as our “Colour Family System” there are numerous opportunities for personal development outside the classroom.
 Our reward systems and Davison Pledge also reflect this.

-The many life changing extracurricular opportunities at Davison help students to:
+The many life changing extra-curricular opportunities at Davison help students to:

-- exceed their academic expectations
+· exceed their academic expectations

-- become confident, successful and responsible young women
+· become confident, successful and responsible young women

-- understand Christian values whatever their beliefs and faith
+· understand Christian values whatever their beliefs and faith

 The Davison Pledge: